Cranberry Jello Salad

 • They don’t make cranberry jello, so strawberry jello is the perfect substitute.
 You could also use cherry or raspberry jello.

-Next, drain the pineapple in a fine mesh strainer.
-Press the pineapple with a spatula until all of the liquid comes out.
+1. Drain the pineapple in a fine mesh strainer, and press until all the liquid comes out.

-Heat 2 cups of water until boiling, then whisk in the sugar and strawberry jello.
+4. Whisk the sugar and gelatin into 2 cups of boiling water until dissolved.
 Add 1 cup of cold water and stir to combine.

 cranberry jello salad on a wooden table with white pumpkins and wheat stalks.